Form 26AS: Your Receipt for Every Rupee India Took

 What to look for in your 26AS

-Part A — TDS from salary and other income: This is where you'll find bank interest TDS, dividend TDS, and other withholdings.
-Look for entries where the tax rate is 30% or 20% — those are the ones likely deducted at default NRI rates instead of treaty rates.
+Part A. TDS from salary and other income: This is where you'll find bank interest TDS, dividend TDS, AMC-deducted mutual fund redemption TDS, and other withholdings.
+Look for entries where the tax rate is 30% or 20%, those are the ones likely deducted at default NRI rates instead of treaty rates.

-Part A1 — TDS on sale of property: If you sold property, the buyer's TDS deposit shows here.
+Part F. TDS on Sale of Immovable Property (seller-side view): If you sold property, the buyer's TDS deposit u/s 194-IA or 195 shows here against your PAN.

 Or just upload the PDF and let us do the math.